explainers-by-googlers/html-fullscreen-without-a-gesture/security-privacy-questionnaire.md

 **2.5 Do the features in your specification introduce new state for an origin that persists across browsing sessions?**

-Yes; User Agents can persist their configuration across browsing sessions.
+Yes; User Agent configurations can persist across browsing sessions, but are not under the site's control.

 **2.6 Do the features in your specification expose information about the underlying platform to origins?**